georgevetticaden/multi-agent-health-insight-system/README.md

 ### (1) Health Data Extraction Agent
 **Role**: Transforms unstructured PDFs into structured JSON with 100% accuracy

-The extraction agent doesn't try to analyze or visualize - it just extracts perfectly.
-This single-purpose design ensures reliability and maintainability.
+**Why it matters**: The extraction agent doesn't try to analyze or visualize - it just extracts perfectly.
+This laser focus on a single responsibility is what enables the **100% accuracy requirement** to be met consistently across hundreds of pages of complex medical data.

 **Capabilities**:
 - Processes 200+ page Apple Health PDF exports